Ujung Water Palace

-Ujung Water Palace is a former palace in Karangasem Regency, Bali.
+Ujung Water Palace is a former palace of the Kingdom of Karangasem in Karangasem Regency, Bali.
 Now, this palace is also known as Ujung Park or Sukasada Park.
 In the Dutch East Indies era, this place was known by the name Waterpaleis.

 Location

 It is located approximately 5 kilometres south-east of Amlapura on the south-east coast of Bali.

 Between it and the sea stands the Pura Lingga Yoni or Lingga Yoni temple, with its main piece a 2 m phallic-shaped stone found 10 m out to sea during the construction of a breakwall in 2012.
 The stone was brought to shore and a new temple consecrated around it.

 Description

 Its name means "Garden at the End" or "Garden at the Edge".

 Built on 12 ha, the palace has three large pools.
 In the center pool there is the main building named Gili Bale ("island pavilion"), connected to the edge of the pool by a bridge; untypically of balinese bale, this building has walls and a distinct Dutch colonial white façade.
 Another distinctive trait is the use of concrete, then considered a new technology and another sign of Western influence.

 One original building is the Bale Kapal, with a flight of stairs on the west side of the palace; it dominates the ponds and looks out across the entire gardens onto coconut groves, Ujung Beach and Mount Lempuyang beyond.